builderssquad/anyscan/README.md

 ## Support

 Feel free to create an Issue in this repository.
-Development team consider this approach as main communication channel.
+Development team consider this approach as main the communication channel.